avito-tech/avito-android/docs/content/_index.md

 More details - [project structure]({{< ref "/Infrastructure.md" >}})

-Besides that modules you will see:
+Besides these modules you will find:

 - `ci/` and `/*.sh` - we follow [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) principle whenever possible.
 You can see docker images we use to abstract configuration of apps building and testing, as well as testing github project itself.